St Joseph's Convent School, Karachi: History

 On 18 July 1989, the mayor of Faisalabad and Belgian ambassador to Pakistan renamed a public square "Belgium Square" to honor Belgian nuns who founded St. Joseph’s in Karachi 125 years ago.

 Principals

 Extracurricular activities

 The Annual Sports Day is an event organized by much enthusiasm and hard-work.
 The activities include march past, races, disc and javelin throw, and P.T displays.
-The field trips too are a norm and feature educational trips to various museums, a recent trip to Lahore, and even fun visits to melas and cinemas.
-The school is proud of its Annual Computer, Art, and Science exhibition which is visited by students belonging to various prestigious schools in Karachi.
+The field trips too are a norm and feature educational trips.
 Other SJC events include the Milaad, Naat Competitions, Feast Day Celebration, Independence Day Celebrations, and the Christmas Concert among many others.

 Clubs

 Clubs at the school include Scrabble Club, Art Club, Debating Society, Dramatics Society, Book Club, Sewing Club, and Chess Club.